Merchant Marine Act of 1920: National security

-One main impetus for the law was that, during World War I, belligerent countries withdrew their merchant fleets from commercial service to aid the war effort, leaving the U.S. without enough vessels to conduct normal trade impacting the economy.
+One main impetus for the law was that, during World War I, belligerent countries withdrew their merchant fleets from commercial service to aid the war effort, leaving the U.S. without enough vessels to conduct normal trade, which impacted the economy.
 Later, when the U.S. joined the war, there were not enough vessels to transport war supplies, materials, and soldiers to Europe, resulting in the creation of the United States Shipping Board.

-The U.S. engaged in a massive shipbuilding effort including building concrete ships to make up for the lack of U.S. tonnage.
+The U.S. engaged in a massive shipbuilding effort, including building concrete ships, to make up for the lack of U.S. tonnage.
 The Jones Act was passed to prevent the U.S. from having insufficient maritime and shipbuilding capacity in future wars.

 Homeland Security

 The Jones Act includes dredging and salvage operations.
 Because it creates a domestic dredging and salvage industry in the U.S., it prevents the U.S. from depending on foreign companies to dredge naval facilities, which could create opportunities for sabotage or the depositing of underwater surveillance equipment.

 Additionally, the requirement that ships in the domestic fleet be crewed by U.S. citizens or permanent residents reduces the likelihood that foreign ships and mariners will illegally gain access to America's inland waterways and associated infrastructure.
 A 2011 Government Accountability Office (GAO) study found there are about 5 million maritime crew entries into the U.S. each year, and "the overwhelming majority of seafarers entering U.S. ports are aliens."

-The study also showed that 80% of those seafarer aliens work on passenger ships covered by the Passenger Vessel Services Act of 1886 rather than the Jones Act.
+The study showed that 80% of those seafarer aliens work on passenger ships covered by the Passenger Vessel Services Act of 1886 rather than the Jones Act.
 The GAO said that while there is no known example of foreign seafarer involvement in terrorist attacks or definitive evidence of extremists infiltrating the U.S. on seafarer visas, "the Department of Homeland Security (DHS) considers the illegal entry of an alien through a U.S. seaport by exploitation of maritime industry practices to be a key concern."